Updated July 5, 2026

 Frequently Asked Questions

-A New Mexico homeowners policy typically covers the dwelling, personal belongings, liability, additional living expenses, other structures, and medical payments, with fire, windstorms, hail, theft, and vandalism as common covered perils.
+A New Mexico homeowners policy may cover the dwelling, personal belongings, liability, additional living expenses, other structures, and medical payments, with fire, windstorms, hail, theft, and vandalism as common covered perils.

-The average is about $140 per month in New Mexico, but actual pricing can range from about $80 to $360 per month depending on coverage limits, deductibles, roof condition, claims history, and wildfire or flood exposure.
+Pricing varies in New Mexico depending on coverage limits, deductibles, roof condition, claims history, and wildfire or flood exposure.

 Lenders usually require a homeowners policy before closing and may expect enough dwelling coverage to protect the loan and the home, even though the state itself does not legally require every homeowner to carry insurance.